BrandBacker Member

 What is a Rescue Diver?

 A rescue diver is someone that has completed a specific PADI diving course which teaches them how to deal with distressed divers and emergencies out in the water.
-The main job of a rescue diver is being able to notice when a diver needs assistance and how to provide this assistance.
+Rescue divers must recognize when and how to help divers..
 Rescue divers are also trained on how to deal with a number of different ailments and what appropriate treatments to give to a number of different medical issues, such as how to deal with the most common symptom of decompression sickness.

 What training do rescue divers receive?